-Use HEDP Use Level = EIC {total} EIC {sludge} = EEC {sludge} EIC {water} EEC {water} Poultry Processing / 7 ppm 5.6 ppm 1.4 ppm 0.14 ppm Processed and Preformed Poultry 1.7 ppm 1.36 ppm 0.34 ppm 0.03 ppm Meat Processing 7 ppm 5.6 ppm 1.4 ppm 0.14 ppm Processed and Preformed Meat 1.7 ppm 1.36 ppm 0.34 ppm 0.03 ppm
+Use HEDP Use Level = EIC {total} (ppm) EIC {sludge} = EEC {sludge} (ppm) EIC {water} (ppm) EEC {water} (ppm) Meat or poultry carcasses, parts, trim and organs 5.5 4.4 1.1 0.11 Processed and pre-formed meat and poultry 2.7 2.2 0.5 0.05

-As large scale facilities typically do not process more than one type of food, we will use the use the 7 ppm maximum notified HEDP use level as the worst-case EIC for all processing facilities using the FCS in the intended applications.
-Further, even if a POTW receives and mixes water from two different facilities employing the FCS, the maximum EEC will never be greater than the highest single use concentration, i.e., 0.14 ppm HEDP.
-Therefore, the discussion of impacts from use of the FCS will focus on comparing the poultry EECs to appropriate ecotoxicity endpoints that are provided under Item 8.
+As large scale facilities typically do not process more than one type of food, we will use the use level of 5.5 ppm for HEDP as the worst-case EIC for all processing facilities using the FCS in the intended applications.
+Further, even if a POTW receives and mixes water from two different facilities employing the FCS, the maximum EEC will never be greater than the highest single use concentration, (i.e., the highest single use concentration of 5.5 ppm HEDP, would result in wastewater containing a maximum of 1.1 ppm HEDP, and this maximum of 1.1 ppm would not change even if wastewater from two facilities were combined).
+Therefore, the discussion of impacts from use of the FCS will focus on comparing the meat and poultry plant EECs to appropriate ecotoxicity endpoints that are provided under Item 8.